thms/alive/README.md

 Remaining abilities
 Build neural network for the Q-function for team matches

-Replace graphviz with d3.js for rendering outcome of matchups (dendrogram might be better?)
 Matchups: allow picking dinosaurs from the UI, tweak their strength and then run the match Use Rust to implement simulation and min max strategies to speed them up - might even open the possibility to use min max on 4:4
 Try out RNN/LSTM networks